 The day after Easter in 2014, three-year-old Zoe Tipping and her family went to the zoo.
 Her mother, Courtney Tipping, noticed blood in Zoe’s urine and took her to the pediatrician.
-Tests at Palmetto Health Children’s Hospital revealed that Zoe had a very large Wilm’s tumor on her kidney.
+Tests done at Prisma Health Children’s Hospital–Midlands revealed that Zoe had a very large Wilm’s tumor on her kidney.

 “Zoe was diagnosed on a Monday, had a port put in on Wednesday and had her first chemotherapy on Friday,” said Tipping.
 During Zoe’s treatment, her mother surprised her by putting a playful, colorful set of sheets on her hospital bed.
 Zoe was so delighted that she wanted other children to have that same experience.